-A comprehensive dilated eye exam is a painless procedure in which the ophthalmologist (Eye MD) examines your eyes to look for common vision problems and eye diseases, many of which have no early warning signs.
+A comprehensive dilated eye exam is a painless visit in which the ophthalmologist (Eye MD) or optometrist examines your eyes to look for common vision problems and eye diseases, many of which have no early warning signs.
 Regular comprehensive eye exams can help you protect your sight and make sure that you are seeing your best.

 WHAT DOES A COMPREHENSIVE DILATED EYE EXAM INCLUDE?

 This test helps to detect glaucoma by measuring the fluid pressure within the eye.
-The ophthalmologist or technician measures this by gently applying a pressure-sensitive tip near or against the eye.
+The technician performs this test carefully.
 Numbing drops may be applied to your eye for this test.
 Elevated pressure within the eye may be a possible sign of glaucoma.

 VISUAL ACUITY TEST

-This eye chart test measures how well you see at various distances.
+This eye chart test measures how well you see without correction and with a refraction for glasses or contacts (if needed).

-Refraction involves a series of tests performed by the ophthalmologist or ophthalmic technician to measure your refractive error.
-The results of these tests allow the ophthalmologist to determine the power of prescription lenses necessary to restore normal, clearly-focused vision.
+Refraction involves a series of tests performed to measure your refractive error.
+The results of these tests allow the ophthalmologist or optometrist to determine the power of prescription lenses necessary to restore normal, clearly-focused vision.

 VISUAL FIELD TEST